The MYMOVE Comprehensive Home Buying Guide

-Before you decide on anything like a Realtor®, neighborhood, or actual house, you have to make the biggest decision of all – committing to starting the home buying process.
+Before you decide on anything like a real estate agent, neighborhood, or an actual house, you have to make the biggest decision of all — committing to starting the home buying process.
 It is important to be honest with yourself about whether you are truly ready for this undertaking.
 Consider a variety of factors, including the following:

 Your credit score (also referred to as your credit rating or FICO score) will be the deciding factor that determines the interest rate your lender offers you on your mortgage.
-To put it simply, higher credit score = lower interest rate.
-FICO scores range from 350 to 850, with ~720 being the median credit score in the US.
+To put it simply, a higher credit score = a lower interest rate.
+FICO scores range from 350 to 850, with about 720 being the median credit score in the US.
 Anything above 750 is considered excellent credit; 700-749 is considered a good score and will likely get you good mortgage interest rates.
-The minimum credit score that many lenders will consider is ~630.
+The minimum credit score that many lenders will consider is about 630.

 Keep these numbers in mind as you decide to start the home buying process.
 If you need to improve your score to get a better interest rate, take the time to do so before jumping into purchasing.

-- Earnest money – you may have heard of this as a “good faith deposit” or escrow.
-This money is a small percentage of your down payment that will be held in escrow – in an account controlled by an impartial third party – to show that you are serious about buying.
-Technically this is not an extra cost, as it will be credited toward your down payment if all goes well, but you do need this money early in the process.
+- Earnest money deposit: You may have heard of this as a “good faith deposit” or escrow.
+This money is a small percentage of your down payment that will be held in escrow — in an account controlled by an impartial third party — to show that you are serious about buying.
+Technically, this is not an extra cost, as it will be credited toward your down payment if all goes well, but you do need this money early in the process.

-- Home inspection cost – getting your potential property inspected is a must, and can cost anywhere from $200-$500.
+- Home inspection cost: Getting your potential property inspected is a must and can cost anywhere from $200 to $500.

-- Closing costs – miscellaneous fees that are required at the completion of purchase, and usually add up to 2-5% of the purchase price.
+- Closing costs: These are miscellaneous fees that are required at the completion of the purchase, and usually add up to 2% to 5% of the purchase price.
 You also will need to have home insurance in place before you can close, and monthly premiums generally must be paid in advance.

-So how can you determine if you have enough?
+So, how can you determine if you have enough?
 Calculate your debt-to-income ratio to see how much you can afford to spend on your mortgage each month.
-The ratio is as follows:

-Your debt-to-income ratio is a ratio of your monthly debt payments (including future mortgage) against your total monthly income (pre-tax).
+Your debt-to-income ratio is a ratio of your monthly debt payments (including future mortgage) against your total monthly income (pre-taxes).

 Get your own ratio by dividing your total debt figure by your total income, or simply use an online tool to do so.
 Be sure to include the predicted cost of your future mortgage with all other debts, such as student loans, credit card bills, car payments, and any other monthly dues.

 Even if your finances check out, do a gut check to ensure this is the right time in your life to buy.
 Consider lifestyle factors, such as your current employment situation, if you can see yourself living in the area for at least five years, and when your current lease expires.
-It is also wise to do some research on the housing market in the area where you’re planning to purchase property; it is risky to buy a home in a declining market.
+It is also wise to do some research on the housing market in the area where you’re planning to purchase the property — it’s risky to buy a home in a declining market.

 Choosing a lender

-In the world of home buying, the term “lender” simply refers to whoever gives you the loan to purchase the property – your mortgage.
-You own your property itself, but it is collateral for the loan, meaning if you do not pay your loan back, the lender can foreclose on your home.
+In the world of home buying, the term “lender” simply refers to whoever gives you the loan to purchase the property — your mortgage.
+You own your property itself, but it is collateral for the loan.
+This means if you don’t pay your loan back, the lender can foreclose on your home.